edgemicro-kubernetes/edgemicro-k8/README.md

 ### Automatic sidecar injection

-#### Installing the webhook

-Install the base edgemicro.
+Install the base edgemicro setup.
 This will create namespaces and cluster roles for edgemicro sidecar.

 ```
 kubectl apply -f install/kubernetes/edgemicro.yaml